1. Start browsing the analytics

 Each of the platforms you’re on provides you with some pretty good analytics and you’d possibly want to look into it.
 What’s getting shared a lot?
 What’s getting liked a lot?
 What’s getting commented on a lot?
 That way you’ll tweak your content strategy also.

 2. Document everything

 Every step you’re taking, every progress you create, every setback you experience; whatever it’s, jot everything down.
 It’s an honest practice.
 Although it’s getting to seem slightly tiresome to record every move, somewhere down the road, it’ll be available handy.
-At the top of the day, it’s a learning curve for quite anything and therefore the more you learn, the more you earn.
+At the end of the day, it’s a learning curve for quite anything and therefore the more you learn, the more you earn.

 3. Color palette and therefore the design

 If you’re mindlessly scrolling through any platform, your brand must stand out for somebody to stop scrolling and see. employing a unique colour palette and elegance for social posts, especially promotional ones, is extremely important.

 What works and what knows depends on the niche and thus the type of audience you’re targeting.
 What you’ll do is keep an eye fixed for it then rest on what’s clicking (pun intended).

 5. Qualitative insights

 Experiment more, explore more, expand your horizons.
 This one quite joins all the above points together.
 Sure you’d possibly want to remain to what’s working at the moment.
 If it ain’t broke, don’t fix it right?
 While that does hold, it’ll restrict your imagination.
 Every now then, try something new.
 Who cares if results aren’t in your favour? a minimum of you’ll know needless to mention what you’d wish to avoid within the longer term.
 And if you come up with something that works better than what you were using, GREAT.